ardatetik95/Spotify-Data-Analysis/README.md

 ![shuffles](https://github.com/user-attachments/assets/59aea3dd-fc0d-492b-b72b-d96dd9943594)

 I found out that 6 of the top 15 skipped songs are in the most shuffled tracks list.
+I also found out I like to listen in shuffle mostly.
+There is a %40 chance of me skipping a song in shuffle.

 - T7: To find if I am prone to listen some band repeatedly or do I explore new bands regularly